Corporations Are People; Women Not So Much

 Crossposted @ Daily Kos and republished by Feminism, Pro-Feminism, Womanism: Feminist Issues, Ideas, & Activism and Abortion

-Posted on November 14, 2011, in feminism, gender, reproductive rights, sexism, women and tagged corporate personhood, feminism, gender, personhood amendment, pro choice, reproductive rights, sexism, women.
+Posted on November 14, 2011, in feminism, gender, politics/class inequality, reproductive rights, sexism, women and tagged corporate personhood, feminism, gender, personhood amendment, pro choice, reproductive rights, sexism, women.
 Bookmark the permalink.
 9 Comments.